On this page, you’ll find a checklist of mortgage closing documents that home buyers typically have to sign on the day they close.

 Mortgage Paperwork, Rounds One and Two

-Home buyers provide a slew of documents throughout the buying process.
+Home buyers provide a variety of documents throughout the buying process.
 For the sake of simplicity, let’s split them up into two main groups:

-2. Round two — There’s also a lot of paperwork on the back end of the process, on the day you actually close on the home.
-It is these mortgage closing documents that we’ll focus on here today.
+- Round two — There’s also a lot of paperwork on the back end of the process, on the day you actually close on the home.
+We will focus on these documents for the rest of this guide.

-Definition: In case you’re not familiar with the term, a real estate “closing” is the final step in the home buying process.
+A real estate “closing” is the final step in the home buying process.
 This is where the buyer signs all of the finalized mortgage documents and other paperwork, and when the funds are distributed to the appropriate parties.
-It finalizes or “closes” the deal, hence the term closing.
+It finalizes or “closes” the deal, hence the term.

 So, what kind of paperwork will you have to sign when you close?
 While the process can vary from one borrower to the next, there are some commonalities that apply to most situations.
 Here’s a checklist of common documents that are needed for the mortgage closing process.